-Example Language: We know that undisturbed, old forests can lock up incredible amounts of carbon, keeping it out of the atmosphere and helping to slow the onset of climate change.
+25. Example Language: We know that undisturbed, old forests can lock up incredible amounts of carbon, keeping it out of the atmosphere and helping to slow the onset of climate change.

-But what about young forests?
+But what about industrially-managed forests?

-Example Language: The average lifespan of an industrial farm tree is just 40 years.
-This is not enough time to reach its full carbon capacity (remember, a tree in an old coastal rainforest can live more than 800 years).
+26. Example Language: The average lifespan of an industrially-managed tree is just 40 years-not enough time to reach its full carbon capacity (remember, a tree in an old coastal rainforest can live more than 800 years).
 In addition, tree farms tend to be monoculture-that is, just one species.

-This lack of diversity not only lowers the overall carbon capacity of the forest, but also lessens the ability of the forest to provide the many other benefits offered by oldgrowth forests.
-Maintaining intact forests that have already built up massive carbon stores offers the most immediate climate benefits.
+This lack of diversity not only lowers the overall carbon capacity of the forest, but also eliminates the many other benefits offered by oldgrowth forests that I'll explain next.
+Maintaining intact forests that have already built up massive carbon stores offers the most immediate climate benefits that surpass short-lived tree plantations.